Home

 5. Subbu is described as many sided genius.
 List four of his special abilities.

 Ans.
 Subbu really had many qualities.
 He always looked cheerful.
 He could think ideas at the spot very quickly.
 He wrote some very good stories and poems.
-He could direct film.
+He could direct films.
 He was also a very good actor.

 8. Who was the Boss of Gemini Studios. ?